Planning and Learning with Adaptive Lookahead: Contraction-Based Adaptive Lookahead

 \subsection{Threshold-based Lookahead Policy Iteration}

-\algTPI{} (\cref{alg:threshold-PI}) takes as input the optimal value function $V^\star$ and a desired contraction factor $\kappa.$ The algorithm ensures that in each iteration, the value in every state contracts by at least $\kappa$.
-This is achieved by first performing $1$-step improvement in all states, and then performing $\hkappa$-improvement in states whose measured contraction is less than $\kappa$, where $\hkappa$ is the smallest integer $h$ such that $\gamma^h \le \kappa$.
+\algTPI{} (\cref{alg:threshold-PI}) takes as input the approximated value $\wt V^\star$, a desired contraction factor $\kappa$ and a correction term $\beta.$ We assume that $\lVert V^\star - \wt V^\star \rVert_\infty \le \epsilon$.
+This implies we can measure contraction up to some approximation error that scales with $\epsilon$.
+The algorithm ensures that in each iteration, the value in every state contracts by at least $\kappa$.
+This is achieved by first performing $1$-step improvement in all states and then performing $\hkappa$-improvement in states whose measured contraction is less than $\kappa$, where $\hkappa$ is the smallest integer $h$ such that $\gamma^h \le \kappa$.
+Since we do not have an accurate estimate of the optimal value, we use the correction term $\beta$ to make sure that no states falsely seem to achieve the desired contraction due to the approximation error $\epsilon$ (see \cref{eq:TPI-alg}).

 The following result states that \algTPI{} converges at least as fast as $h$-PI \cite{efroni2018beyond} with $h$ set to $\hkappa-1,$ and with improved computational complexity.
 To measure the trade-off between the contraction factor (that determines the convergence rate) and the computational complexity needed to achieve it, \cref{def:contraction-coefficient} presents $\thetakappa$ as the fraction of states in which we perform a large lookahead.